supervisely/developer-portal/app-development/basics/add-public-app.md

 ### Updating the app

 When you need to update the app, you need to create a new release.
 It is described in [step 4](add-public-app.md#step-4-updating-the-app) of this tutorial.

+## Process for submitting a Public App

+Developers can submit their apps for review to Supervisely by following these steps:

+### Step 1.
+Develop and test your app locally

+1. Develop your app in a public repository on GitHub.
+2. Perform local testing to ensure your app works as expected.

+### Step 2.
+Submit your repository for review

+Once your app is ready, email the repository link to support@supervisely.com, requesting a review for public release.
+Include the following details:

+- Repository URL
+- Brief description of your app
+- Any special requirements or instructions for testing

+### Step 3.
+Review by Supervisely Team

+The Supervisely Team will fork your repository, review your code, and test the app.
+If the app meets the quality and security standards, the team will publish it as a public app in the Supervisely Ecosystem.
+If there are issues, you will receive a detailed list of improvements required.

+### Step 4: Maintenance and updates
+Once the app is published, it will be accessible to all Supervisely users.
+The app remains maintained by the original developer (through the forked repository), but future changes will be subject to Supervisely's review before release.

+{% hint style="info" %} Supervisely reserves the right to reject apps that do not meet security, quality, or compatibility standards. {% endhint %}